Db2-DTE-POC/wxddemo/docs/wxd-reference-ssh.md

 # SSH Access

-You have the choice of using the VNC connection to the virtual machine, or using a local terminal shell (iterm, Hyper, terminal) to run commands against the IBM watsonx.data server.
+You have the choice of using the VNC connection to the virtual machine, or using a local terminal shell (iterm, Hyper, terminal) to run commands against the watsonx.data server.

 To connect to the server, open a terminal session and issue the following command to connect as the <code style="color:blue;font-size:medium;">watsonx</code> user: